-5 Big Mistakes Agencies Make Working With Freelancers
+5 Big Mistakes Agencies Make With Freelancers Work

-Are you frustrated working with freelancers?
+Are you frustrated when it comes to making freelancers work within your agency team?
 Does your agency experience high freelancer turnover that leaves you stuck, or sometimes screwed?
 The struggle is real!
 Learn the 5 big mistakes agencies make using freelancers and what you can do to avoid frustration.

 In this episode, we’ll cover: